Steven Seagal: Lawman: Reception

 The debut episode drew a network record 3.4 million viewers.

 Critical reception to the series was mixed.
 Tim Goodman of the San Francisco Chronicle praised the show for being "compelling", and praised Steven Seagal for keeping his law enforcement career largely a secret "... even when his career could have used a boost".
 However, Alan Sepinwall of The Star-Ledger excoriated the series and its star: "... with his new reality show ...
 Seagal has cemented his position as an accidental comedy savant.
 It's easily the funniest thing he's done since the climactic speech from On Deadly Ground (his infamous directorial debut about evil oil companies polluting the Alaskan wilderness), and one of the more entertaining additions to the Has-Beens On Parade reality subgenre".

+Lawsuit

+Following season 3 episode 7, Steven Seagal and the Maricopa County Sheriff's Office were sued by the cockfighting suspect, Jesus Llovera.
+The raid, which involved multiple deputies and armored vehicles, resulted in the deaths of hundreds of roosters and a puppy.
+Llovera sought $100,000 and a written apology from Seagal to his children for killing their puppy.

 Questions over Seagal's law enforcement credentials

 Steven Seagal claims to hold certification by the California Peace Officer Standards and Training (POST) commission.
 However, according to a Los Angeles Times commentary critical of the claims, neither the California nor Louisiana POST organizations have records of Seagal's certification.
 But in the state of Louisiana, POST accreditation is not required for people holding certain positions in law enforcement if they are partnered with a POST-accredited officer.